mbarkhau/coffeescript-style-guide/README.md

 _(These guidelines also apply to the methods of a class.)_

 When declaring a function that takes arguments, always use a single space after the closing parenthesis of the arguments list:

 ```coffeescript
 foo = (arg1, arg2) -> # Yes
 foo = (arg1, arg2)-> # No
 ```

-Do not use parentheses when declaring functions that take no arguments:
+Do not use parentheses when declaring procedures (functions that take no arguments):

 ```coffeescript
 bar = -> # Yes
 bar = () -> # No
 ```

 In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and indented by one level, with a leading `.`.

 ```coffeescript
 [1..3]